Tag Archive for: Why LePort Schools

 table-infant-montessori-huntington-beach

 When it comes to feeding, daycare centers often feel like assembly lines: we’ve seen some with six highchair seats around a table, with six infants strapped to their seats while their caretaker feeds them one by one!
 We think that’s a horrible mistake: eating is a individually paced activity.
 Babies need to enjoy the eating process, and move at their own pace as they learn to self-feed.
 The right start to eating habits can help prevent many food issues later on.
-That’s why our older infants steadily transition from cuddling with a teacher and bottle, to sitting at a low table and chair and enjoying eating with a spoon.
+That’s why our older infants steadily transition from cuddling with a teacher and bottle to sitting at a low table and chair and enjoying eating with a spoon.

 diaper-table-infant-daycare